vishraj/Jeeves/enterprise-rag-assistant/README.md

 ## ✨ Key Features

 - **🔐 Secure Authentication**: Integrated `streamlit-authenticator` with cookie-based persistence and `bcrypt` password hashing.
+- **🖥️ Unified Wide Layout**: A consistent, full-width dashboard experience initialized at the entry point for immersive data analysis.
+- **🎯 Responsive Centered Login**: A custom-ratio centering system (`3:2:3`) ensures the login card remains perfectly sized and centered on any display, from standard laptops to ultra-wide monitors.
-- **📚 Intelligent RAG**: Leverages Amazon Bedrock Knowledge Bases to query your private documents with verbatim citations.
+- **📚 Intelligent RAG**: Leverages a custom 2-step retrieval and generation process via Amazon Bedrock for maximum citation accuracy.
-- **💾 Persistent Chat History**: Conversations are stored in AWS DynamoDB, allowing users to resume chats across devices and sessions.
+- **💾 Persistent Chat History**: Full conversation persistence using AWS DynamoDB, allowing users to resume chats seamlessly.
-- **📊 Automatic Data Visualization**: Detects data trends and automatically renders interactive **Plotly** charts (Line, Bar, Pie, etc.).
+- **📊 Automatic Data Visualization**: Detects numerical trends in document data and automatically renders interactive **Plotly** visualizations.
-- **💬 Multi-turn Continuity**: Uses Bedrock `sessionId` and manual context injection to maintain a cohesive "memory" during long conversations.
-- **🎨 Premium Enterprise UI**: A polished "Glassmorphism" sidebar and centered login card with custom branding.
+- **🎨 Premium UI/UX**: Custom CSS-enhanced "Glassmorphism" design with a blurred sidebar and sleek dark-mode aesthetics.

+---

+## 🎨 Design Philosophy

+Jeeves is crafted to feel like a high-end enterprise tool rather than a generic chat bot.
+1. **Consistency**: The "Wide" layout is set globally at the start of the application lifecycle to prevent visual shifting during navigation.
+2. **Visual Hierarchy**: Critical actions (New Conversation, Profiles) are isolated in a blur-effect sidebar, keeping the main focus on the data and the conversation.
+3. **Clarity**: Citations are rendered in collapsible containers to keep the UI clean while maintaining full transparency of source materials.

 ---